 These Shamrock Pretzel Pops are the perfect treats to make for St. Patrick’s Day!
-They are salty and sweet with a crunch that everyone will love!
+They are sweet and salty treat with a crunch that everyone will love!

 These green, candy coated pretzel pops are great because they are shareable and don’t make a mess.
-They are vegetarian, egg-free and nut-free, so a definite possibility for those classrooms that allow homemade treats if you are looking to send something to school with the kids.
+They are vegetarian, egg-free and nut-free, so a fun idea for those classrooms that allow homemade treats if you are looking to send something to school with the kids.

 While these St. Patrick’s pretzels aren’t bite-sized, they are a light idea that won’t ruin anyone’s appetite.
 Plus, any no-bake desserts are a great way to make a bunch of goodies at once!

 Another great part about this festive St. Patrick’s Day treat is that the entire thing is edible.
 There is no lollipop stick to throw away – everything is made out of pretzel pieces with a green candy coating.

 If you love how these shamrock pretzel treats taste, make them work for any holiday where you need a fun dessert!
 If you changed the colors of the candy melts you used, you could come up with red, white and blue or other fun dessert favors for various other holidays!

 How To Make Shamrock Pretzel Pops

 1 bag light green candy melts 12 oz